Hotspots offer more control than Links and are useful if you want to create a clickable area that’s larger than a single Layer.

 How to turn a Link into a Hotspot

-Select any Link and click the “Create Hotspot” icon in the Inspector to turn it into a Hotspot.
+Select any Link and click the “Create separate Hotspot layer” icon in the INTERACTION section of the PROTOTYPE tab of the Inspector to turn it into a Hotspot.

 How to fix the Position of a Hotspot

-Select your Hotspot and then choose the Fix position when scrolling checkbox in the Inspector to fix its position on the canvas even as the rest of your Layers scroll.
+Select your Hotspot and then choose the Fix position when scrolling checkbox in the PROTOTYPE tab of the Inspector to fix its position on the canvas even as the rest of your Layers scroll.